 Teens tend to look away from the road and become distracted for longer periods than older drivers.
 It's important to train them to keep their eyes on the road ahead.
-While parked, test your teen on how long they look away when doing various tasks inside the vehicle, such as adusting the temperature or tuning the radio.
+While parked, test your teen on how long they look away when doing various tasks inside the vehicle, such as adjusting the temperature.
 Coach them repeatedly on the importance of focusing on the road ahead.